hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250916487v1-the-oracle-has-spoken-a-multi-aspect-evaluation-of-dialogue-in-pythi.md

 ---
 layout: default
-title: The Oracle Has Spoken: A Multi-Aspect Evaluation of Dialogue in Pythia
+title: "The Oracle Has Spoken: A Multi-Aspect Evaluation of Dialogue in Pythia"
 ---

 # The Oracle Has Spoken: A Multi-Aspect Evaluation of Dialogue in Pythia